Skip to content

 └── settings.yaml (base settings file)

-• the root folder contains the dev.py file to start the application in development mode, and settings files with .yaml extension that are read when the application starts (since the YAML format was selected when using the blacksheep create command)
+• The root folder contains the dev.py file to start the application in development mode, and settings files with .yaml extension that are read when the application starts (since the YAML format was selected when using the blacksheep create command).

 Open the project with a text editor